shamiks/JuliaDynamics/README.md

 # JuliaDynamics
-This repository stores some basic numerical solutions of dynamic problems, implemented in Julia code, using publicly available libraries like Gridap etc.
+This repository stores some **Julia notebooks** with basic numerical solutions of various **dynamic** problems.
+Simulations are mostly done using publicly available libraries like Gridap etc.

 Examples include: